Tox1cCoder/DocumentChatbot/README.md

-# Chatbot LLM Project
+# Document Chatbot Project

-Welcome to the Chatbot LLM project!
 This chatbot leverages the power of Pinecone vector databases, the language capabilities of GPT-3.5, and Langchain for learning and adapting to provide intelligent responses to user questions.
 The Streamlit framework is used for creating the user interface.

 ## Project Overview